Michael-B-T/Final-Capstone-Project/README.md

 Task: Binary classification — predict whether an individual’s profile places them at elevated risk of depression

-Model outputs: A probability score between 0–1 and a predicted risk class (0 = lower risk, 1 = higher risk)
+Model outputs: A probability score between 0 and 1 and a predicted risk class (0 means lower risk, 1 means higher risk)

 Models tested: